mhmmdrash/storybook/README.md

     Rename .env.example to .env\
     Replace `"your-openai-key"` with your actual OpenAI API key\
     Replace `"your-supabase-key"` with your actual Supabase key\
-    Replace `"your-openai-supabase-url"` with your actual Supabase URL
+    Replace `"your-supabase-url"` with your actual Supabase URL

 ## Usage